junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sudden realization dawns on Dean.
 "You're here for Lucifer."

 Monroe laughs, turning his attention back to Dean.
 "And for you, too.
-Can you imagine how joyful I was when we found out we could achieve two things at one single place?
+Can you imagine how joyful I was when we found out we could achieve two things in one single place?
 We're going to tear you apart, Dean Winchester, and when Lucifer goes free, we are going to make this our palace."

 "No, you won't."
 Ellen bites harshly, shooting holy water at Monroe's head.

 The demon hisses painfully, staggering from the table, dropping to the floor in a loud thump.
-Smoke steaming from the skull of his body.
+Smoke steams from the skull of his body.

 Dean catches the break, jumping on top of him and raising the blade high, ready to stab into his heart, when Ellen shouts, "Dean!
 Stop!
 There's a human in there!"

 Dean freezes in that posture, glaring at Monroe Styne's ugly black eyes -- that's all he can see.
-"We don't know that!" he yells back, fingers itching to bury that blade deep and thorough to wipe that smile off the demon's face.
+"We don't know that!" he yells back, fingers itching to bury that blade deep and thoroughly to wipe that smile off the demon's face.
 The throbbing sick feeling gets worse.

-"Oh yes, he is."
-Monroe answers smugly.
+"Oh yes, he is," Monroe answers smugly.
 "What are you going to do, Dean?
 Killing a kid?
 Being a killer like last time?
 Like you always are?"

 Dean grits his teeth, still staring at Monroe but talking to Ellen.
-"We don't have luxury for this!"
+"We don't have the luxury for this!"
 The hand with the blade is shaking for holding it with too much force.
 He lowers it a few inches.
 "If we send him down, he'll just pop right back!
 He has to be killed permanently!"

 "We get him to the dungeon," Ellen says calmly.
 "The bastard wants to meet the Devil, then we just introduce them to meet."